swindle (verb, noun) /ˈswɪndəl/ LISTEN

 To swindle means ‘to cheat someone to get their money or other valuable things’ or ‘to obtain something by cheating or other dishonest practices.’
 The noun is the act of cheating or a scheme involving cheating.
 Anything deceptive, such as fraud, is also a swindle.

-- The con man swindled the elderly couple out of thousand of dollars.
+- The con man swindled the elderly couple out of thousands of dollars.

-- The crooked accountant had been swindling money out of the company for years.
+- The crooked accountant had been swindling money from the company for years.

 - The thief's swindle left us without any money to pay the bills.

 - It might look like an amazing investment opportunity, but you need to make sure it isn't a swindle.

 - That politician's promises were nothing but a swindle!
 He only said that stuff to get votes.

 The Great Rock ‘n’ Roll Swindle is a 1980 British film about the punk group the Sex Pistols.
 You can see the trailer for the film here:

 As a verb, swindle is a synonym of cheat.
 You should be able to use cheat in almost any context to replace swindle (but you won’t always be able to use swindle to replace cheat—you don’t swindle someone if you cheat in a game, for instance).
 As a noun, fraud is a closer synonym of swindle, but it is usually used as an uncountable noun (a dishonest person can be a fraud, but the act is fraud).
 Fraud is also the name of the offense you would be prosecuted for if you swindled someone.